Winter melon nutrition: calories, carbs, GI, protein, fiber, fats

 Weight Loss and Diets

-Winter melon is rich in fiber, so it helps keep you full for a longer time, thus limiting your food consumption (13).
+Winter melon is rich in dietary fiber, helping keep you full for a longer time, thus limiting your food consumption (13).

 It is also very low in calories, fats, and sugars.
 It is an optimal addition to a weight loss diet plan.

-Therefore, winter melon can be consumed while being on the DASH diet.
+Therefore, winter melon can be consumed on the DASH diet.

 |Mediterranean||The Mediterranean diet involves eating plant-based foods and a lot of fruits and vegetables.
 Hence, ash gourd can be consumed on this diet.|